Friends and Family (The Simpsons)

 "Friends and Family" is the second episode of the twenty-eighth season of the American animated television series The Simpsons, and the 598th episode of the series overall.
 It aired in the United States on Fox on October 2, 2016.
 The episode was written by J. Stewart Burns and directed by Lance Kramer.

+In this episode, Marge and the children are hired as Mr. Burns' family, so Homer bonds with his female neighbor while they are away.
+Allison Janney guest starred as Julia.
+The episode received positive reviews.